 For the purpose of describing directions to climbs on this site, I will use the small town of Brodalen as a reference point.
 Brodalen is more or less in the center of most of the climbing and is also the nearest town to Hanna and Petter's camping area.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bohuslan:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bohuslan: